Chicago Bulls: 3 middling players that could hit the trade block - News Break

 Chicago Bulls: 3 middling players that could hit the trade block

+Tomas Satoransky, Chicago Bulls Mandatory Credit: Kamil Krzaczynski-USA TODAY Sports.
 There’s a lot to reflect on for first-year head coach Billy Donovan and the Chicago Bulls following the conclusion of a regular season that provides both disappointment looking back, and some hope for the franchise moving forward.
-The Bulls likely should’ve been able to get one of the spots in the play-in tournament in the Eastern Conference this year, over competing teams like the Washington Wizards, Charlotte Hornets, and Indiana Pacers.pippenainteasy.com
+The Bulls likely should’ve been able to get one of the spots in the play-in tournament in the Eastern Conference this year, over competing teams like the Washington Wizards, Charlotte Hornets, and Indiana Pacers.www.chatsports.com